oils-for-unix/oils/doc/ysh-faq.md

 overhead, but they're not yet implemented.)
 -->

-## How can I return rich values from shell functions / Oil `proc`s?

-There are two primary ways:

-- Print the "returned" data to `stdout`.
-Retrieve it with a command sub like `$(myproc)` or a pipeline like `myproc | read --line`.
-- Use an "out param" with [setref]($oil-help:setref).

-(Oil may grow true functions with the `func` keyword, but it will be built on top of `proc` and the *builtin sub* mechanism.)

-Send us feedback if this doesn't make sense, or if you want a longer explanation.

 ## Why doesn't a raw string work here: `${array[r'\']}` ?

-This boils down to the difference between OSH and Oil, and not being able to mix the two.
+This boils down to the difference between OSH and YSH, and not being able to mix the two.
 Though they look similar, `${array[i]}` syntax (with braces) is fundamentally different than `$[array[i]]` syntax (with brackets).